 You can see different metrics for your sequence campaign, such as impressions, views and clicks at the campaign and ad group (sequence step) levels, as with other video campaigns.
 These metrics can be seen for each step when you view your ad group-level reporting.

 You can also use the Sequence path column to review each step in your sequence, the interaction required to progress to the next step, and the step's ad.
 Interaction types include impressions, views and skips.

 How people progress through your sequence

 In some cases, people will progress through your sequence campaign by seeing the next video in a sequence step when it appears in a different campaign.
 By following the sequence by video ad, regardless of the campaign that serves it, more people will complete the sequence at a lower cost to you.
-Bear in mind that the video ad's targeting must be the same in both campaigns in order to serve as part of the sequence campaign.
+Keep in mind that the video ad’s targeting must be the same in both campaigns in order to serve as part of the sequence campaign.

 Keep in mind that you can set a frequency cap for video ad sequences to limit the amount of times people see your sequences.
 By default, the frequency cap is set to one sequence per person in a 30 day period when you create a video ad sequence campaign, but you can change the frequency cap to one sequence per person in a 7 day period.